-A 6 handshakes theory
+A 6 Handshakes Theory

 Sometimes it’s very hard to know how different data in your database may be connected.
 This also happens due to the fact that oftentimes sensitive data is collected by some people and protected by other people and departments.
 Databases have a tendency of getting bigger and complicated with time.
 It’s not uncommon to find a database that is 10 or 15 years old.
 As a result, it is a real problem to reveal hidden and unseen links between data within a database.

 But how did DataSunrise create such a useful tool?
 The success of realization, first of all, stems from the fact that we know how the databases that we protect function.
 We can protect more than 30 types of most popular databases both relational and non-relational.

 - using database query history.
-But this method requires collecting and keeping your database query history.
-To be able to use database query history, you need to set up a Periodic Task which will be periodically retrieving queries that may be useful for establishing potential table relations.
+This method requires collecting and keeping your database query history, so your database should be configured properly.
+Then you need and to set up a Periodic Task which will be periodically retrieving queries that may be useful for establishing potential table relations.

 After DataSunrise has found all the relations between the columns you can see them in a diagram like this.
 In the picture below table “job info” is one table away from the table “order”, however, as you can see, they’re related.
 These relations were established automatically by the DataSunrise Table Relations tool.

-After you have discovered and collected information about table relations for your database(s) you may use it for the following:
+After you have discovered and collected information about table relations for your database you may use it for the following:

 - To supplement and complement data discovery results.

-- When you use static and dynamic masking DataSunrise will prompt you to mask the related columns as well.
+- When you use static and dynamic data masking DataSunrise will prompt you to mask the related columns as well.

 - In case of static masking the discovered table relations enable to make a partial transfer of rows from several related tables without breaking the database consistency.
 This consistency may be broken if the tables are related with each other through constraints or such constraints are logically implied.

 You can discover all the table relations in a database instance using a DataSunrise learning rule.
-In the DataSunrise UI you need to give a name to a learning rule, specify a database type and a database we want to establish relations for.
+In the DataSunrise UI you need to give a name to a learning rule, specify a database type and a database we want to establish relations for:

-In the Filter Statement section select the Table Relations option, then select databases, schemas, tables and columns to process, after that save relations to a table relations instance you created earlier.
+In the Filter Statement section select the Table Relations option, then select databases, schemas, tables and columns to process, after that save relations to a table relations instance you created earlier:

 Alternatively, you can set up a periodic task which will help you to discover table relations.
 This is just another way of discovering table relations.

-1) Click New to set up a new task.
+1. Click New to set up a new task:

-2) Fill in the required information including the task type and specify where to save the table relations.
-Click Save at the bottom of the page to save the rule.
+2. Fill in the required information including the task type and specify where to save the table relations.
+Click Save at the bottom of the page to save the rule:

-3) The saved periodic task will appear on the list of tasks.
-Click it to enter.
+3. The saved periodic task will appear on the list of tasks.
+Click it to enter: